E3 Labor Condition Application Prevailing Wages (Searchable)

 What an Expecting Expat should Expect.

 Starting a family is a big step for any prospective Australian parent.
-Starting a family whilst living in the US, is going to add an additional layer of complexity – emotionally, legally and financially.
+Starting a family while living in the US will add an additional layer of complexityโ€”emotionally, legally, and financially.

 Before we drill down on this article, the topics covered clearly do not cover every scenario when it comes to starting a family in the US.
 There are a plethora of needs and wants when it comes to having a child.
-This article covers some of the basics, and is intended to frame some of the challenges you will face, as well as the conversations you need to discuss with your spouse and close family.
+This article covers some of the basics and is intended to frame some of the challenges you will face, as well as the conversations you need to discuss with your spouse and close family.

 Measuring the Australian Expat Continuum: Chapter 13